10 Common Google Ads mistakes

 4. Directing users to your homepage only

 The homepage is the place where you can introduce your business but it may not be the best place for you to have your campaign.

 If you have taken your time to compile a list of relevant keywords or phrases that best describe the unique aspects of your service/product, then why would you send all visitors to your homepage and hope that they’ll navigate through your site to find what they’re looking for?

 Instead, you should send them directly to the page (or create a landing page) that contains precisely what was described to them in the ad copy.
 Refer to this article about landing pages and why they matter.

 You will establish a higher level of control over your entire campaign only if you categorise ads that target related or associated keywords into a common ad group.
 Organising and structuring your ad group in this manner will give you the ability to create in-depth reports on each ad group, and also make real changes that would make significant impacts on those ads’ performance over time.

-Chances are that you’re likely to be missing out on potential customers and creating a higher CPC for yourself unless you take advantage of the phrase matching options that AdWords makes available.
+Chances are that you’re likely to be missing out on potential customers and creating a higher cost-per-click for yourself unless you take advantage of the phrase matching options that Google Ads makes available.

 As the name implies, broad matches are typically less targeted than phrase and exact matches.
 The default option which shows your ads expanded matches such as relevant keyword variations or plurals is regarded as broad matching.

-Check out this article from Google AdWords which define which keyword match types you can use and how to use them.
+Check out this article from Google Ads which defines which keyword match types you can use and how to use them.

 You must be able to identify which keywords or phrases work and which ones do not.
-Google AdWords supplies several useful tracking tools In order to have an idea about the performance of your AdWords campaign.
+Google Ads supplies several useful tracking tools in order to have an idea about the performance of your campaigns.